You are viewing Australian and NZ students' course information. Change to view international students' course information.

 Information managers collect, produce, maintain and manage the distribution of data.
 They are often responsible for analysing and evaluating these data to inform business development and growth.
 Health information managers (HIM) are skilled in information systems that support health services, patient care, planning, public health and medical research.

 Data supplied by health information managers is integral to improved health services for individuals and communities.
-They may provide information to support the care of individual patients; research information about diseases and procedures to support clinical decision making; analyse healthcare statistics to support management decisions relating to health services; and produce reports required by government agencies about the health status of communities.
+They may provide information to support the care of individual patients; research information about diseases and procedures to support clinical decision making; analyse healthcare statistics to support management decision making related to health services; and produce reports to inform government agencies about the health status of communities.
 With the support of health information managers, clinicians and allied health professionals are able to improve patient care and make the health system run efficiently.

 Why choose this course?